LANG 2201

 Course Description

 This 2-credit course is designed for upper-beginner learners who want to strengthen their speaking and listening skills through interactive and face-to-face communicative practice.
-It runs over 8 weeks and adopts a pass/fail grading system.
+It runs over 8 weeks (Oral Quiz in Week 10) and adopts a pass/fail grading system.

 Students are also encouraged to take the 1-credit self-paced online course LANG2202: Japanese Vocabulary and Grammar Essentials II alongside LANG2201 to strengthen their foundation in upper-beginner-level vocabulary and grammar.